What's the Difference Between Crows and Ravens?

 I'd love to see a crow face-off with a raven in some kind of IQ test, but as far as I know, researchers don't have a firm answer for this.
 Suffice it to say that they're both crazy geniuses.

-- They both seem to recognize and memorize human faces, and somehow to communicate this information with one another.
+- They both seem to recognize and memorize human faces and are somehow able to communicate this information with one another.